sushma110396/NFT-Project/README.md

 #  NFT Marketplace

 This web application is a decentralized NFT marketplace that allows users to create their own NFT collection from images at an IPFS url and view their NFT collection.
-The app is hosted on Cloudfare IPFS at [Cloudfare IPFS URL](https://cloudflare-ipfs.com/ipfs/QmZg6ajtxp2Pt3CHmc4z6Un1UDVPrp7n2kmfZpBVg3RHJz)
+The app is hosted on Cloudfare IPFS at https://cloudflare-ipfs.com/ipfs/QmbNgzthmuMYsWX2x6myMuyPeMVnuEj5p5cgRQ1areD1Xw

 ## Features